adriannovegil/awesome-observability/README.md

 ### Metrics

+- [MyScale Telemetry](https://github.com/myscale/myscale-telemetry) - Tool designed to enhance the observability of LLM applications by capturing trace data from LangChain-based applications and storing it in MyScaleDB or ClickHouse.
 - [OpenLLMetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application, based on OpenTelemetry.
 - [OpenLLMetry for Javascript](https://github.com/traceloop/openllmetry-js) - Sister project to OpenLLMetry, but in Typescript.
 Open-source observability for your LLM application, based on OpenTelemetry.
 - [OpenLLMetry for Go](https://github.com/traceloop/go-openllmetry) - Sister project to OpenLLMetry, but in Go.
 Open-source observability for your LLM application, based on OpenTelemetry.